 Used car tests

-As a result, Volkswagen has ditched the two entry level versions of the Tiguan, with the mid-spec SE Nav acting as the Allspace entry model.
+There have been various trim levels introduced over the years, with the range now including Life, Elegance and R-Line versions.
 Standard equipment includes three-zone climate control, cruise control, 18-inch alloy wheels, touchscreen infotainment system, and automatic lights and wipers.